Rcrd0/Getting_N_Cleaning/CodeBook.md

 Variables
 ---------

-Subject
+Subject :
-        The subject of the test, represented as IDs ranging from 1 to 30
+        Identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

-Activity Name
+Activity Name :
         The Activity performed by the subject.
 Possible values are